Seagate/cortx/doc/GitHub_Processes_and_Tools.rst

     ::

      $ git pull origin main

-    The Git pull command merges the git fetch and git merge commands.

 - With each commit, there would be additions and deletions.
 The following command provides an updated list of files.

   ::